A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: The Algorithm, Estimation, and Testing

 \subsection{Model Assumptions}

-Each subject that enters has $p$ covariate measurements (recorded immediately) denoted by $\x_t := \bracks{x_{t1}, \ldots, x_{tp}}$ which are either continuous or binary where $t = 1, \ldots, n$ indexes the order in which the subject enters the experiment.
+There are $n$ total subjects and $t = 1, \ldots, n$ indexes the order in which the subject enters the experiment.
+Each subject that enters has $p$ covariate measurements (recorded immediately) denoted by $\x_t := \bracks{x_{t1}, \ldots, x_{tp}}$ which are either continuous or binary.
 In the sequential setting we consider, the subjects must be assigned to one of the two experimental groups immediately upon entry.
-We let the vector $\w := \bracks{w_1, \ldots, w_n}^\top \in \braces{0,1}^n$ denote all assignments where 1 indicates T and 0 indicates C. We assume all previous subjects' covariates, $\x_1, \ldots, \x_{t-1}$, and their corresponding quantitative responses, $y_1, \ldots y_{t-1}$ are known, and this historical information is used to allocate $w_t$.
+We let the vector $\w := \bracks{w_1, \ldots, w_n}^\top \in \braces{0,1}^n$ denote all $n$ subjects' assignments where 1 indicates T and 0 indicates C. We assume all previous subjects' covariates, $\x_1, \ldots, \x_{t-1}$, and their corresponding quantitative responses, $y_1, \ldots y_{t-1}$ are known, and this historical information is used to allocate $w_t$.

 We assume the same response model as in Equation 1 of KK14, i.e. independent observations, an additive treatment effect, a possibly non-linear covariates effect, normal and homoskedastic errors and fixed covariates: